twr14152/c-network-automation-scripts/README.md

 - I have not started on the Cisco example2 yet.

 07/11/2025
 - I really enjoy working with C. My background is in networking so why not try and see if I can make some use of it?
-I know screen scraping is not real sexy in the automation community but like it or not it is useful...
+I know screen scraping is not real sexy in the automation community but like it or not,  it's useful...
 - This repository will hold scripts that I write for the purposes of knowledge building, retention, and sharing.
 - So far I've created two scripts using libssh library.
 I pieced them together from the tutorial (https://api.libssh.org/stable/libssh_tutorial.html)
 - I am not going to lie it was challenging and took sometime and effort to get working properly.
 Lots of debugging.